- Muslim Hub

 Deepen Your Understanding of Ramadan

-The daily demands of our modern lives can sometimes feel like they're competing with our spiritual aspirations.
+When Ramadan ends, many of us look back with regret that we did not fully embrace this sacred month.
+The daily demands of our lives can sometimes feel like they're competing with our spiritual aspirations.

 Understanding the profound significance of Ramadan – its role as a divine invitation to purification, renewal, and most importantly taqwa – can help us prepare our hearts and adjust our mindsets well before the first night of fasting.

-In this 6th volume from the Ihya, Imam Al-Ghazali covers not just the outward obligations & sunna elements of fasting, but also explains the inner (باطن) meanings of what the fast represents.
+In the 6th volume of The Revival, Imam Al-Ghazali covers not just the outward obligations of fasting, but also explains the inner mysteries of the fast.
+What does taqwa actually mean, and how does fasting lead us to it?

 You can also get this at Mecca Books and the Zaytuna Bookstore.

-For example, in this video Shaykh Abdal Hakim Murad talks about how during Ramadan the human will can overcome the lower ego & pride, and the trace that this leaves on our soul strengthens the jihad an-nafs all year round.
+For example, in this video Shaykh Abdal Hakim Murad explains how Ramadan is a sort of spiritual exercise which trains the human will to overcome lower ego & pride for the rest of the year.

-In these short videos, Shaykh Abdussalam al-Shuway’ir teaches us about the objectives of fasting, because through understanding the maqasid one can measure the success of their Ramadan.
+In these short videos, Shaykh Abdussalam al-Shuway’ir teaches the objectives of fasting, through which we can measure the success of our Ramadan.

 Utilize Sha’baan شَعْبَان